torqie/Project-2/README.md

 5. Make tutorial cards equal height
 6. Make the search a full-text search

-_**Now...please grab a cold Monster and enjoy a guided tour of our project!
+_**Now...please grab a cold Monster and enjoy our project!
 We appreciate your time!**_ Follow the link below:

 [gitSum(education)](https://uofu-project-2.herokuapp.com/)